 Conducting the band behind the scenes….Jana Routt.
 Jana is the AFL-CIO Community Services Labor Liaison and works out of the United Way office in Muskegon.
 She does a lot of events in the area that are designed to help great causes and she also works to keep labor up to speed on where needs can be met and how they can take an active role in making the community a better place.
 Our labor in the area not only work their tails off, they go out of their way in their spare time to find ways to make the place better for everyone, and the NALC Food Drive is one of those days.
 I sat down with Jana to talk about the event and her role with labor.
 Take a listen to the details about the Stamp Out Hunger Food Drive coming up!

 Let the folks behind the scenes handle it all.
 If you’d like to be a part of it, get a hold of Jana and tell her you want to pitch in.
 If you just want to do your part to help make sure someone doesn’t go hungry, grab some canned goods and leave them by the mailbox Saturday May 12th.
 This is a great example of how we as a community can all come together to meet a need and how some who will never be seen in the process will make sure that those who might otherwise go without, won’t have to worry so much.
 Nonperishables, personal care items, canned goods and more at your mailbox in May 12th is all it takes.
-Click on the photo below to visit the NALC website to learn more.
+Visit the NALC website to learn more https://www.nalc.org/community-service/food-drive